TahaMunir2/RISC-V-RV32IM-FPGA/individual_statements/Taha_Munir.md

 - Test Benching and Top-level integration for Lab 4
 - Implementing all 6 instructions for the Single Cycle CPU
 - Designing the Pipeline Registers
-- Designed L1d and L1i cache
+- Helped design L1d and L1i cache
 - Zicsr and Zba Extensions
 - FPGA and Interrupts